Feeling the Heat!

 Anticipated Re-entries

 Information comes from Space-Track.
-Most entries are from the 60-day decay prediction messages that are updated each week on Thursday at about 01:00 UTC.
+Most entries are from the 60-day decay prediction messages.
 If the re-entry date has already passed then you might find the object is also in the actual re-entry list further down the page.

 Below are re-entries expected over the next few weeks.
 The table includes only natural re-entries of satellites and rocket bodies.
 It excludes debris items and planned events like a Soyuz, Shenzhou or Dragon spacecraft returning from space station duties.